 After 1814 the full sentence was no longer carried out.
 Instead the man was hanged until he was dead and then beheaded.
 He was not disemboweled.
 The last case was in 1820.
 However hanging, drawing and quartering was not formally abolished until 1870.

 Prisoners could be sentenced to hard physical work as well as imprisonment.
-However hard labour was abolished in 1948.
+However hard labor was abolished in Britain in 1948.

 This was an old military punishment.
 The prisoner was made to sit on a wooden 'horse' with his legs either side and his arms tied behind his back.
 Weights were tied to his legs.

 Before 1776 prisoners from Britain were sometimes transported to the North American colonies.
 However in that year the colonies rebelled so the British government began to use old ships as prisons.
 They were called hulks.
 From 1787 prisoners were transported to Australia but prisoners were often held on hulks before they were transported.
 During the Napoleonic Wars French prisoners of war were also held on hulks.
 Hulks were abolished in 1857.

 In Aztec society naughty children were sometimes punished by having their head over a fire containing chilies and being forced to inhale the smoke.